npruehs/Nicks-Grab-Bag-of-Useful-Stuff-2/README.md

 details please refer to the README files located in the respective namespace folders.

+### 2D Packing

+We consider the problem of two-dimensional strip packing: The input is a set of items, in this case rectangles.
+The goal is to pack all items into a strip of unlimited height, minimizing the maximum height used, in such a way that the sides of all items are aligned with the sides the strip.

+Applications include cutting objects out of a strip of material minimizing the waste.

 ### Math

 Utility classes for many math operations, like vector structs and geometry classes.

+### Graphs

+Graphs are pairs G = (V, E) where V denotes some set of vertices and E some set of edges between these vertices.

 ### Priority Queues